What makes me want to work in the Ubuntu Community?

 I am now an aerial acrobat in a community circus troupe involved in Contemporary Circus.
 I perform and teach tissus lisse, corde lisse, and trapeze.

 I am a director in a theatrical company "Liquid Spoon", a playwright, and composer of music for physical theatre and contemporary circus.
-I am also a developer on the OpenShot Non-Linear Video Editor for Linux.
+I have in the past also been a developer on the OpenShot Non-Linear Video Editor for Linux.